Short Night of Glass Dolls: Plot

 In a park in Cold War-era Prague, the corpse of American journalist Gregory Moore is discovered and brought to the local morgue.
 Gregory is apparently dead, though a mortician observes that his body is unusually warm.
-Gregory is in fact alive, and in his mind, recounts a series of events from the previous several days, while hospital technicians at the morgue contemplate whether or not to perform an autopsy on him in the surgical theater.
+Gregory is in fact alive and mentally recounts events from the previous several days while hospital technicians at the morgue contemplate whether to perform an autopsy on him in the surgical theater.

 Barbara Bach and Jean Sorel in a scene from the film.

 Days prior, Gregory reunited with his girlfriend, Mira Svoboda, who escaped to Prague from the Soviet Union.
 The two attend a party among other journalists and elites who marvel at her beauty.
 Jessica, another journalist and one of Gregory's former lovers, attempts to seduce him at the party, but he declines.
 Later that night, Mira disappears, leaving behind all of her personal belongings.
-Gregory attempts to seek help from authorities, who continue to be evasive and unhelpful, while various guests at the party claim to have never spoken to Mira.
-Gregory's peer Jacques, along with Jessica, agree to help him find Mira, but the group come up against police who threaten them should they continue further independent investigation.
+Gregory attempts to seek help from authorities, who are evasive and unhelpful, while various guests at the party claim to have never spoken to Mira.
+Gregory's peer Jacques, along with Jessica, agrees to help him find Mira, but the group come up against police who threaten them should they continue further independent investigation.

-When a woman's body is found, Gregory fears it to be Mira, but upon arriving at the crime scene, it is another woman.
-Gregory and Jessica travel to visit Professor Karting, a physician whom Mira spoke to at the party.
-Karting claims Mira told him she was returning to Moscow, which Gregory is skeptical of.
-Gregory visits the library where he researches newspaper archives about other missing women in Prague.
+When a woman's body is found, Gregory fears it to be Mira but discovers that it is another woman.
+Gregory and Jessica visit Professor Karting, a physician whom Mira spoke to at the party.
+Karting claims Mira told him she was returning to Moscow, which Gregory doubts.
+Gregory visits the library, where he researches newspaper archives about other missing women in Prague.